mnhat3896/myDevOpsBlog/content/en/posts/server-based_monitoring_prometheus.md

 * Create `.yaml` file in your working directory, example at `/your-directory/monitoring/prometheus/prometheus.yml`
 * Add this setting to yaml file:

-  Take a look at "targets" attribute in yaml file, there are 2 IP of the node in AKS.
-(Change these IPs for suitable with your scenario)
+  Take a look at "targets" attribute in yaml file.
+This endpoint has to match with the endpoint of the node-exporter above.
+Here I use localhost and port 9100.

   ``` yaml
   # my global config